Picture Books to Teach Sequencing in the Classroom

 - understanding of how a text is structured.

 Why Use Picture Books to Teach Sequencing?

 The short nature of picture books supports teaching sequencing.
-The story events will be clearer or more obvious than in longer books.
+Story events will be clearer or more obvious than in longer books.
 The illustrations will also help your students recall events and their order.